Manual moderation isn’t really rocket science. Take away the bad stuff and leave the good. Right?

 Put in place a process for communicating new policies and ensure that someone is in charge of collecting, answering and communicating answers to questions from the moderation team.

 Also make sure someone in your organization is on top of current events that might pose new challenges.
-We have covered such an example in our recent blog post The Summer of Big Events.
+We have covered such an example in a previous blog post The Summer of Big Events.
 And Big Ticket Scams.

 Setting up a structure for a communication flow between the moderation team and the rest of your organization is key to enabling your moderators to work at their top speed and for them to feel equipped to do their job properly.